-Kolkata is the 3rd most populace metropolitan city in India and also the most important and busiest place of Eastern India.
-It is placed between 22°33'N to 88°20'E in the state of West Bengal and it covers an area of approximately 1480 Sq. km. on the bank of Hooghly River.
-Kolkata is the eighth biggest city in the world with a population of 4486678 according to the census of 2011.
+Kolkata, the Capital city of West Bengal is the 3rd most populous metropolitan city in India as well as the most dense city in the World, and also the most important and busiest place of the Eastern India.
+It is placed between 22°33'N to 88°20'E in the state of West Bengal and it covers an area of approximately 1480 Sq. km.
+(200.7 sq. km. is under the Kolkata metropolitan area) on the bank of Hooghly River.
+Kolkata is the 53rd biggest city in the world with a population of 4,486,678 according to the census of 2011.

 Kolkata was known as Calcutta up to 2001 but it was changed by West Bengal Government due to its incorrect pronunciation.
 The city has a great historical value from the ancient age.
-During the time periode of British rule Kolkata was the capital city up to 1911 and several great freedom fighters of India was born in this land.
-In the time of Indian independent Kolkata became the capital town of West Bengal.
+During the time period of British rule, Kolkata was the capital city of India up to 1911 and several great freedom fighters of India was born here.
+At the time of Indian independent Kolkata became the capital town of West Bengal.

 The main religious festivals of the city are Kali Puja (Hindu festival), Durga Puja (Hindu festival), Jagadhatri Puja (Hindu festival), Saraswati Puja (Hindu festival), Lakshmi Puja (Hindu festival) Christmas Day (Christian festival), Good Friday (Christian festival), Holi (Hindu festival), Janmastami (Hindu festival), Shivaratri (Hindu festival), Eid ul-Fitr (Muslim festival) and Moharram (Muslim festival).

 Beside of these festivals, three more national festivals are also celebrated here with a great enthusiasm.
 These festivals are – the Independent day of India, The Republic day of India and Gandhi Birthday.